Susan Wyche, PhD

 During usability testing, users mentioned that the icons on the map were difficult to see.
 This problem was fixed in the next prototype by removing the satellite imagery.

-At the beginning of the project, it was unclear whether users wanted turn-by-turn navigation in the app.
-This feature was suggested during multiple iterations of usability testing, so I decided to incorporate the feature into the next prototype iteration.
+At the beginning of the project, it was unclear whether users needed turn-by-turn navigation.
+This feature was mentioned during multiple iterations of usability testing, so I incorporated the idea into the next prototype iteration.

 This formal evaluation of the app was a combination of (1) users completing think-aloud scenarios with the high-fidelity prototype and (2) post-test questions.
 The data collected from the evaluation was used to guide design decisions to improve the ease of use and user satisfaction with the app.
 All evaluation testing was conducted in controlled settings.